Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

-That is, the circuits in a DC uniform family may have exponential size, but they have a succinct representation in terms of a polynomial-time Turing machine that can answer all the questions in \defref{polycircuits}.
-The class $\sf{EXP}$ can be characterized by the class of DC uniform circuit families \cite{arora2009computational}:
+That is, the circuits in a DC uniform family may have exponential size, but they have a succinct representation such that a polynomial-time Turing machine can answer all the questions in \defref{polycircuits}.
+The class $\sf{EXP}$ can be characterized by the class of DC uniform circuit families:

 \begin{lemma}[ \cite{arora2009computational}] For any language $L$, $L\in \sf{EXP}$ if and only if it can be computed by a DC uniform circuit family of size $2^{n^{O(1)}}$. \end{lemma}